 The text of this stanza may have presented Bach with a problem i.e. how to maintain sufficient musical variety with a verse that only extols the joy of expressed gratitude.
 The traditional method would be to set a contrasting middle section in minor keys thus producing a palette of subtly different musical colourings.
 This, indeed, is what Bach appears to have planned and the ′middle section′ commences halfway through the movement at bar 75 where the focus moves from corporeal to celestial celebration.

 But it transpires that this is not a middle section at all but a complementary second part.
-Colour there is, minor keys provide it, and Bach keeps the character as joyful as possible by retaining the exchanges between flutes, strings and continuo and providing the soprano with a strongly extrovert vocal line.
-But the most crucial factor is the movement’s proportions.
-The ebullient, though refined ritornello theme is 25 bars long.
+Colour there is and minor keys provide it, but Bach maintains the joyful character by retaining the exchanges between flutes, strings and continuo and providing the soprano with a strongly extrovert vocal line.
+But the most crucial factor is the movement′s proportions.
+The ebullient, though refined, ritornello theme is 25 bars long.
 It is heard in full three times, at the beginning, at the end and between the two vocal sections.
-In all, it occupies fully half the length of the aria; the joyful declaiming of this heavenly music, it appears, achieved as much through pure musical expression as through words.
+In all, it occupies fully half the length of the aria; the joyful declaiming of this heavenly music, it appears, achieved as much through 'pure' instrumental musical expression as through words.

 The closing chorale reaffirms the vision of conjoined earthly and divine expressions of joy and gratitude----I praise, forever, the strong Hand that averts my torments both in mortal life and in my existence forever hereafter!
 The chorale melody is one of the most forthright and uncluttered of Bach′s harmonisations.
 It is a blunt, plainspoken statement of faith and intention.

 We do not know if the congregations sang these closing chorales.
-But there are some melodies, and this is one, which one hopes they might have had opportunities of joining in with as lustily and enthusiastically as possible!
+But there are some melodies, and this is one, with which one hopes they might have joined in as lustily and enthusiastically as possible!